OpenSourceEconomics/respy/doc/source/setup.rst

     \int_{\epsilon_1(t)} ... \int_{\epsilon_K(t)}\max\{R_1(t), ..., R_K(t)\}f_{\epsilon}(\epsilon_1(t), ... ,\epsilon_K(t))d\epsilon_1(t) ... d\epsilon_K(t),

 where :math:`f_{\epsilon}` is the joint density of the uncertain component of the rewards in :math:`t` not known at :math:`t - 1`.
+With all ingredients at hand, the solution of the model by backward induction is straightforward.

 Estimation
 ----------

-We observe a sample of agents over their life-cycle whose behavior and state experiences are described by the model and our goal is to estimate the parameters of the reward functions :math:`\theta`.
-While even the random components of the immediate rewards are eventually known to the agent, they remain unobserved by the econometrician.
+Our goal is to estimate the parameters of the reward functions :math:`\theta` while observing a sample of agents over their life-cycle whose behavior and state experiences are described by the model.
+Although the the random components of the  rewards are eventually known to the agent, they remain unobserved by the econometrician.
 So each parameterization induces a different probability distribution over the sequence of observed agent decisions and their state experience.
 We implement maximum likelihood estimation and appraise each candidate parameterization of the model using the likelihood function of the observed sample (Fisher, 1922).
 Given the serial independence of the unobservables, we can compute the likelihood contribution of each agent in each period separately.
 The sample likelihood is then just the product of the likelihood contributions over all agents and time periods.
-As we need to simulate the agent's choice probabilities each period, we end up with a simulated maximum likelihood estimator (Manski, 1977) and minimize the simulated negative log-likelihood of the observed sample.
+As we need to simulate the agent's choice probabilities each period, we end up with a simulated maximum likelihood estimator (Manski, 1977) and minimize the simulated negative log-likelihood of the sample.

 Simulated Example
 -----------------

 Keane (1994) analyze three different parameterizations of the baseline model.
 We study their first specification in more detail here.
+They label the two occupations Occupation A and Occupation B.

 .. image:: images/returns_experience.png